4th May, 2021

 SWL - Safe Working Load

-Marked on lifting equipment, the safe working load is a load that must not be exceeded.
+Marked on lifting equipment, the safe working load is a maximum load that you should not exceed.
 See also, LOLER.

 TILE - Task, Individual, Load, Environment